 At least one individual who can speak to your future in global health

-If appropriate, one individual who is a UW faculty member or known by UW faculty
+If appropriate, please include a UW faculty member or anyone known by UW faculty if they also fit one of the categories above.

 Report test scores to the University of Washington (institution code 4854, no department code is needed).
 Please note!
 Only applicants with a PhD, JD, DDS, MD or other doctoral-level degree from an accredited United States school are exempt from this requirement.
 Enter the test or expected test date or list the doctoral-level degree and U.S. school.
 No waivers of test scores are granted.
 Score reports must be received by December 1.